 Once the bend lines are in place, we need to consider the Bend Deduction.

 The overall length of sheet metal becomes stretched out when the sheet metal parts are bent.
 Bend Deduction is used to counteract material stretch caused by forming.
 Bend Deduction is unique to each material type, thickness, and bend angle, so we recommend using our Bending Calculator, which makes it easy to factor in bend deduction!

 In the Bending Calculator, start by selecting the desired material.
-For example, we’ll be making this box out of 304 Stainless Steel, using a thickness of .03.
-The top flange length is 2.26 inches, with a desired angle of 90 degrees.
-The calculator then generates the total Modified length, which is 12.2085 inches.
+For example, we’ll be making this box out of 5052 Aluminum, using a thickness of .100 inches.
+The base length is 9.8 inches, the right flange length is 5.3 inches, with a desired angle of 90 degrees.
+You can then add an additional flange for the left side, also set to 5.3 inches.
+The calculator then generates the total Modified length, which is 20.0184 inches.

-Back in Adobe Illustrator, we can copy and paste this to the height of our overall contour.
+Back in Adobe Illustrator, we can copy and paste the total modified length to the width of our overall contour.
 You will then want to repeat the process per each direction the part includes bending.

 Once complete, your design is all set and ready for uploading!
 Be sure to check out our other video on Exporting from Adobe Illustrator for Laser Cutting and then reference our checklist to double-check that your file meets our latest requirements.